0xphen/syncx/README.md

 To set up this project, you need the protoc Protocol Buffers compiler, along with Protocol Buffers resource files..
 For installing and setting up the Protocol Buffer compiler, refer to the [tonic](https://crates.io/crates/tonic) documentation.

 ### Build
-Ensure Rust and Clone the repository and install dependencies:
+Ensure Rust is installed on your machine.
+The and Clone the repository and install dependencies:
 ```
 $ git clone git@github.com:0xphen/syncx.git
 $ cd syncx